v0.12.6 -- faster daemon hot queries

 Branch-Switch Deltas

-Switching branches triggers a targeted Merkle-diff re-index of only the changed files — no full re-scan.
+Switching branches triggers Merkle reconciliation that re-indexes only the changed files instead of rebuilding the search index.
 Content-based hashes mean byte-identical files across branches are never re-processed.

 Speed That Scales